raiherrada/Recipe-website/README.md

 ### The challenge

-The challenge was to create a simple recipe website, considering all the appropiate HTML semantics and adding CSS styling.
+The challenge was to create a simple recipe website, considering all the appropriate HTML semantics and adding CSS styling.

 ### Screenshot